elidoran/cosmos-browserify/README.md

 #### 2. Create app browserify file

 Create a JavaScript file requiring the npm modules you want to browserify.
 The name must end with `browserify.js`.

-NOTE: Due to [Meteor Issue #3985](https://github.com/meteor/meteor/issues/3985) we must put something before the extension, like: `app.browserify.js`.
-For example:
+Example content:

 ```js
 // without var it becomes an app (global) scoped variable
 uppercase = require('upper-case');
 ```

+NOTE:

+1. Due to [Meteor Issue #3985](https://github.com/meteor/meteor/issues/3985) we must put something before the extension, like: `app.browserify.js`.
+2. When the file is outside the `client` folder Meteor runs the browserify plugin twice, once for client and once for server.
+I recommend putting the file inside `client`.
+It is a client-only file anyway.

 #### 3. Enable browserify